-MEPS Panel 15 spans the two calendar years 2010 and 2011 while MEPS Panel 16 spans 2011 and 2012.
-This file consists of the subset of data from the fifteenth and sixteenth MEPS panels covering from January 1 through, roughly, the spring of calendar year 2011.
-More specifically, data from the 2011 portion of the third Round of data collection for the MEPS Panel 15 sample are pooled with data from the first Round of data collection for the MEPS Panel 16 sample (see illustration below).
+MEPS Panel 17 spans the two calendar years 2012 and 2013 while MEPS Panel 18 spans 2013 and 2014.
+This year's point-in-time file contains the data from respondents to the seventeenth and eighteenth MEPS panels covering the time period from January 1, 2013 through, roughly, the spring of calendar year 2013.
+To achieve this, data representing the 2013 portion of the third round of data collection for the MEPS Panel 17 sample have been pooled with data from the first round of data collection for the MEPS Panel 18 sample (see illustration below).

-The sample for the NHIS is redesigned and redrawn about every ten years.
-From 1995 to 2005 the NHIS used the same sample design, and thus the MEPS, which began in 1996, has been based on a single NHIS design through MEPS Panel 11 initiated in 2006.
-Since, in the NHIS, the same PSUs and second stage sampling units are used each year, the MEPS sample from its inception has likewise been clustered within these same sampling units.
-However, a new sample design for the NHIS was implemented in 2006.
-The fundamental structure of the new 2006 NHIS sample design is very similar to the previous 1995-2005 NHIS sample design although the sample PSUs and second stage sampling units for the new NHIS design were selected independent of the sample selection process under the previous design.
-Of course, there is some overlap between the area populations covered by the sampled PSUs selected under the two designs, mostly the larger ones selected with certainty.
+The sample for the NHIS is redesigned and sample PSUs and secondary sampling units (SSUs) are newly selected about every ten years.
+These same sample PSUs and SSUs are then used each year for the NHIS until the next NHIS redesign.
+From 1995 to 2005 the NHIS used the same sample design.
+Thus the MEPS, which began in 1996, was based on that NHIS design through MEPS Panel 11, initiated in 2006, clustering the MEPS sample in the same general geographic areas from 1996-2006.
+With a new NHIS sample design in 2006, MEPS sampled households have been selected from a new set of areas for the 2007 MEPS onward.
+It should be noted that the fundamental structure of the 2006 NHIS sample design is very similar to the previous 1995-2005 NHIS sample design although the sample PSUs and second stage sampling units for the newest NHIS design were selected independent of the sample selection process under the previous design.
+There has been some overlap between the population areas covered by the sampled NHIS PSUs selected under the two designs, mostly the larger ones selected with certainty.
 As households selected for MEPS participation are selected from among the previous year's NHIS respondents, the MEPS Panel 12, fielded in 2007, was the first MEPS Panel based on the new NHIS sample design.
-As a result, the 2007 PIT file consisted of two independent samples with MEPS Panel 11 reflecting the old design.
-Since then both MEPS panels have been based on the new design, including panels (15 and 16) in the PIT file.
+As a result, the 2007 Point-in-Time (PIT) file consisted of two independent samples with MEPS Panel 11 reflecting the old design.
+Since then both MEPS panels have been based on the new design, including Panels 17 and 18, the MEPS panels found in this PIT file.

-There were several new features to the MEPS sample design employed for Panel 16.
-First, in anticipation of a self-administered questionnaire to be given to MEPS participants with cancer, those NHIS households eligible for MEPS were selected for MEPS if they contained an NHIS respondent who had been randomly selected to complete the NHIS "sampled adult" questionnaire, and, in completing that questionnaire, indicated that s/he had some form of cancer.
-Second, the sample domain "Other", which is the catchall stratum and generally consists mainly of households with "White" members, was partitioned into two sample domains: those households characterized as "complete household" respondents to the NHIS; and those characterized as "partial completes".
-"NHIS partial completes" typically have a lower response rate to MEPS and for Panel 16 were sampled at a lower rate than "full completes".
+For both Panels 17 and 18, the sample domain "Other", which is the catchall stratum and consists mainly of households with "White" members, was partitioned into two sample domains: those households characterized as "complete household" respondents to the NHIS; and those characterized as "partial completes".
+"NHIS partial completes" typically have a lower response rate to MEPS and were sampled at a lower rate than "full completes" for both panels.
 This approach served to reduce survey costs, since the "partials" tend to have higher costs in gaining survey participation, but increased sample variability due to the resulting increased variance in sampling rates.